 A sample head agreement, excluding pricing or service provider data, can be found on the People Panel website or DS4P.
-To view service provider fees and approved service categories, entities should access the pricing matrix via DS4P.

 A single head agreement has been developed to apply to all service providers.
 The only differences between agreements are:

 - service provider's contact details

 - the service categories they have been approved to provide

 - the service provider's fees.